DraftShift/Docs/docs/calibration/dock_positions.md

 - **params_park_z**
   The absolute Z-position where the tool and shuttle mate in the dock, determined when the TAP (or Z-probe) triggers.

-## How to Find Park Positions
+## How to Find Dock Positions

-Follow this guide to accurately locate each toolhead dock and set the correct parameters in your toolhead configuration.
+Follow this guide to accurately locate each tool's dock and set the correct parameters in your [tool configuration](../software/ktc-easy/configuration/tool.md).

-!!! warning "Start slow."
+!!! warning "Start Slow"
-    Increase speed only after confirming clearances.
+    - Increase speed only after confirming clearances.
-    Crashing into the dock can cause serious damage.
+    - Crashing into the dock can cause serious damage.

 ### 1. Prepare the Printer
 1. With T0 mounted on the shuttle,
 2. Run `G28` to home the printer.
 3. Run `QUAD_GANTRY_LEVEL`.
-4. Run `G28 Z` to home Z axis again.
+4. Run `G28 Z` to home the Z axis again.

-### 2. Adjusting the tool resting position in the dock
+### 2. Adjusting the tool's resting position in the dock
 1. Ensure the dock's back plate is loosened and lowered to its lowest position.
-2. Using manual controls (Mainsail, Fluidd, KlipperScreen), carefully move **Tool 0 (T0)** into its dock.
+2. Using manual controls (Mainsail, Fluidd, KlipperScreen), carefully move tool 0 into its dock.
-3. Align the **feet of the backplate** with the **rear of the dock**.
+3. Align the feet of the tool's Backplate with the rear of the dock.
-4. Lower the gantry until the tool starts lifting off the shuttle.
+4. Lower the gantry until the tool's pins start lifting out of the shuttle's bushings.
 5. Adjust the dock’s back plate up until it touch the feet of the tool's backplate.

 !!! info "Adjustable Dock"
-    - The back of each dock is adjustable, ensuring the tool sits flat and the pins align properly when the shuttle picks it up.
+    - Each dock has an adjustable rear section that ensures the tool sits level and that the alignment pins engage correctly when the shuttle receives it.
     - If your toolhead leans or does not mate cleanly, adjust the dock’s back plate.

 ### 3. Find the actual pickup position